floatingturnip/Matching-algorithm/README.md

 ## Requires:
 A names.txt file with the names of the people to be matched

+MATLAB 2018B or higher, it may work with older versions but has not been tested

 ## How to use:
 have a names.txt file with all the participants' names on a separate line.
 Open the desired .m file on MATLAB and hit run.
 Matches will be generated in a new .txt file according to the designated name